 In Windows Vista and newer, system restore can be run even if your operating system is unbootable by entering the Windows Recovery Environment to access the System Restore function.
 Due to their similarities, the System Restore Windows 7 uses is almost identical to that found in Windows Vista.

 However, there is a possibility that you might encounter the loss of some files and documents after running System Restore.
-No need to panic because with Data Recovery Pro, you can get those files back without any hassle.
+No need to panic because with Stellar Windows Data Recovery, you can get those files back without any hassle.
 For this reason, it’s always a great idea to run it right after a System Restore just to make sure you haven’t lost anything important.

 With these two powerful options in your hands, you no longer need to deal with defective software, stubborn drivers, glitchy system files, and lost data.
-A combination of System Restore and Data Recovery Pro allows your PC to go back in time and restore itself to a trouble-free state.
+A combination of System Restore and Stellar Windows Data Recovery allows your PC to go back in time and restore itself to a trouble-free state.